IP Rights Enforcement and Technology Implications: Key Considerations and Best Compliance Practices Exploredjasper.alamares2021-10-12T10:15:45-04:00

-In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in Standard Essential Patents Implementation and Enforcement: How to Mitigate Risk Issues.
+In this LIVE Webcast, a panel of thought leaders and professionals brought together by The Knowledge Group will provide and present an in-depth analysis of the fundamentals as well as recent developments in A Comprehensive Guide on Securing and Enforcing Trade Secrets: Demystifying Best Practices.
 Speakers will also present all important issues surrounding this significant topic.
 Join us for this Knowledge Group Webinar!

 Intellectual property (IP) rights are extremely valuable business assets, particularly in the pharmaceutical and biotechnology industries.
 With various legal complexities further intensified by the pandemic and by nation-state hackers, protecting inventions has never been an easy task.

 The Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank decision created a big shift in the patent law landscape, particularly in the evaluation of patent subject matter eligibility.
 Thus, leading to the rise in patent eligibility cases.
 However, the Alice decision’s flawed and vague interpretation left litigants and trial courts in sheer confusion.